 - Supporting Lease Documentation

-- Proof of water licence for proposed use
+- Proof of water license for proposed use

 - Maps/Sketch/Photos